 But we hardly need science to tell us this.
 People have always known hot weather causes hot tempers.
 Our language is littered with idioms such as “Hot under the collar”, “Hot and bothered”, “Saw red”, “His/her blood boiled”, “In the heat of the moment” and” Tempers flared”.
 Our language developed around the inevitability that hot equals angry, or at least grumpy!

-Humans can acclimatise to heat after 5 or 6 weeks of constant exposure, but if the temperature rapidly rises 10°C and remains that high for an extended period of time, such as in a heat wave, then acclimatisation is not possible.
+Humans can acclimatize to heat after 5 or 6 weeks of constant exposure, but if the temperature rapidly rises 10°C and remains that high for an extended period of time, such as in a heatwave, then acclimatization is not possible.
 As the temperature continues to rise, the hypothalamus causes the body to decrease thyroid stimulating hormones, slowing the metabolic rate and triggering lethargy.
 We now do have the technology to regulate the temperature of our homes to a comfortable level using air conditioning.
 Air conditioners are unfortunately a catch-22 solution.
 They keep us cooler but increase the production of greenhouse gases into the atmosphere.

 So, let’s try to break down how climate change may affect the man in the street.
 The problem runs deeper than just getting hot and bothered and needing to quickly find a swimming pool and an ice-cold beer.